 Customer and personal service – Radiologic technologists work directly with patients.
 Having good customer and personal service skills helps them provide better care.

-Service orientation – A great radiologic technologist is one with a passion for helping patients and for providing the best care possible.
+Service orientation – A great radiologic technologist has a passion for helping patients and for providing the best care possible.

 Radiologic technologists can work in a variety of settings, including: